 Again at an Arab airport in the middle of the night, I had picked up an Arabic newspaper and passed the time seeing what words I could pick out from the text, having just finished a semester of Arabic at uni.
 A man saw me there and insisted on buying me a soda.
-Eventually I reluctantly agreed and then we ended up having a conversation that I don’t really remember, though I do remember mentioning Mr. Omar at every possible moment to very little effect.
+Eventually I reluctantly agreed and then we ended up having a conversation that I don’t really remember.
 He then offered to take me to the duty-free shop and buy me anything I wanted, but I vehemently refused this in the prickliest of manners possible.
 We eventually parted with me having another soda for the road in my carry-on along with a business card, and a really confused understanding of what had just happened.

 Surprising: Maybe.
 Then again, I would buy myself a soda.
 Personally, I think I’m pretty fabulous.

 Regrettable: Yes.
 I felt like I was being mostly rude while he was being very nice, but I had no understanding of the cultural implications of what was happening, and I wasn’t sure what his motives were.